 With the strawberry season quickly approaching, I decided to create a salad that uses plenty of them.
-After all, strawberries are most luscious, juicy, and flavorful when in season.
+After all, strawberries are the most delicious, juicy, and flavorful when in season.
 In addition to strawberries, this salad is loaded with blueberries, mango, and avocado.
 I find these to be the best fruit for salads.
 A sprinkle of crunchy walnuts and a drizzle of cayenne lemon vinaigrette, over peppery arugula, is a warm day's companion and a healthy salad that's perfectly balanced.

 Arugula is definitely an acquired taste as it has a peppery bite to it.
 If you're not a fan of arugula, you can easily substitute a milder green like spinach or mixed greens of your choice.
 They all work in this salad.

 When it comes to fruit for salads, if possible, look for locally grown organic berries.
-During the summer months, organic strawberries are much more affordable than they would be during any other time of the year.
-And if you don't like strawberries or are allergic to them, you could leave them out.
+During the summer months, organic strawberries and blueberries are much more affordable than they would be during any other time of the year.

 Because I like the combination of the bright fruit in here, I decided to add them in as well, but if you want to keep it strictly to arugula and strawberry, you can forgo these two or add blackberries or mix and match as you see fit.